PolinaTolkachova/golf-app-live-scoring/docs/dataModel.md

 - **Attributes:**
     - `ScorecardID`: Unique identifier for each scorecard.
-    - `PlayerID`: Foreign key linking to the Player entity.
+    - `PlayerIDs`: List of foreign keys linking to the Player entities.
     - `TournamentID`: Foreign key linking to the Tournament entity.
     - `Scores`: List of scores per hole.
     - `TotalScore`: Cumulative total score for the player.

 - **Relationships:**
-    - Each Scorecard is associated with one Player.
+    - Each Scorecard is associated with one Player or one Team.
     - Each Scorecard is tied to one specific Tournament.

 ### PlayerProfile